 I think it’s so annoying when a file won’t load because it’s too big, so I figured I’d help potential clients out and do the compression myself!

-I hope you enjoyed this guide on what is a media kit for influencers and how to make a successful media kit!
+I hope you enjoyed this guide on how to create an influencer media kit and how to make a successful media kit.
 I love writing about this stuff, and I love helping all of you!

-Here are a few blogs I recommend reading next:
+Here are a few influencer tips blogs I recommend reading next: